 What do the school Governors do?

 Governors have a range of duties and powers and a general responsibility for the conduct of the school with a view to promoting high standards of educational achievement.
-This includes setting targets for pupils achievement, managing the school’s finances, making sure the curriculum is balanced and broadly based, the learning environment is safe, appointing staff and reviewing staff performance and pay and many more.
+This includes setting targets for pupils achievement, managing the school’s finances, making sure the curriculum is balanced and broadly based, the learning environment is safe, appointing staff, reviewing staff performance and pay, and many more.

 There are three sub-committees of the governing body which facilitate its work and they are:

 The Curriculum Committee comprises of Lara Angell, James Williamson, Bill McLoughlin, Lisa Matthews, Katie Grainger and Claire Evans.
 This ensures that a wide range of experience and viewpoints are taken into consideration when we meet to discuss the following aspects that impact on teaching and learning and the opportunities that are available to pupils.
 The committee has responsibility for:

 - Monitoring & reviewing information on School Performance to include Raise Online & Data Dashboard.

 - Monitoring and reviewing in year progress for all year groups and all groups of pupils